-A call to Event_pend() takes an "andMask" and an "orMask".
+A call to Event\pend() takes an "andMask" and an "orMask".
 The andMask consists of the event IDs of all the events that must occur, and the orMask consists of the event IDs of any events of which only one must occur.

-As with Semaphores, a call to Event_pend() takes a timeout value and returns 0 if the call times out.
-If a call to Event_pend() is successful, it returns a mask of the "consumed" events-that is, the events that occurred to satisfy the call to Event_pend().
+As with Semaphores, a call to Event\pend() takes a timeout value and returns 0 if the call times out.
+If a call to Event\pend() is successful, it returns a mask of the "consumed" events-that is, the events that occurred to satisfy the call to Event\pend().
 The task is then responsible for handling ALL of the consumed events.

-Only Tasks can call Event_pend(), whereas Hwis, Swis, and other Tasks can all call Event_post().
+Only Tasks can call Event\pend(), whereas Hwis, Swis, and other Tasks can all call Event\post().

-The Event_pend() prototype is as follows:
+The Event\pend() prototype is as follows:

-The Event_post() prototype is as follows:
+The Event\post() prototype is as follows:

 Configuration example: These XDCtools configuration statements create an event statically.
-The Event object has an Event Handle named "myEvent".
+The Event object has an Event\Handle named "myEvent".

 '''

-var Event = xdc.useModule("ti.sysbios.ipc.Event");
+var Event = xdc.useModule("ti.sysbios.knl.Event");

 Program.global.myEvent = Event.create();

 '''

-Runtime example: The following C code creates an Event object with an Event Handle named "myEvent".
+Runtime example: The following C code creates an Event object with an Event\Handle named "myEvent".